vippsas/vipps-developers/faqs/common-problems-faq.md

-The transaction overview on [portal.vipps.no](https://portal.vipps.no) and the settlement reports available by e.mail and SFTP show the customer names for [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/ta-betalt-med-vipps/) payments.
+The transaction overview on [portal.vipps.no](https://portal.vipps.no) show the customer names for [Vippsnummer](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-i-butikk/ta-betalt-med-vipps/) payments.